 If you get injured while shopping, you might be able to sue the store for your injuries.
 Grocery stores, clothing stores, malls, and big-box stores all have some kind of duty to keep the premises safe for their customers, and when unsafe conditions, spills, and dangerous workers cause injuries to customers, the customer may be entitled to sue under Maryland law.
-Our Baltimore premises liability lawyers at the Law Offices of Randolph Rice explain some of your rights as an injured customer and what you can do to sue the store for injuries.
+Our Baltimore premises liability lawyers at Rice, Murtha & Psoras explain some of your rights as an injured customer and what you can do to sue the store for injuries.

 Do I Sue or File an Insurance Claim for Injuries at a Store in Baltimore?